Wondering how to get verified on Instagram? There’s a lot more to it than just clicking on a link. But we’re here to walk you through it.

 Once you’ve filled everything out and chosen your category, you need to upload a photocopy of your ID.

 Choose the file, upload it, and your application is ready to send.
 Click the send button to finalize your application.

-So we’ve included 5 further tips to help you boost your chances of getting that verification mark.
+So we’ve included 5 tips to help you boost your chances of getting that verification mark.

-Don’t just apply for verification when you have 30 followers and five thrown together posts on your account.
+Don’t just apply for verification when you have 30 followers and five random posts on your account.

 The badge itself isn’t automatically going to turn you into a successful Instagram influencer.

 Just because technically you could apply (you only need one post) doesn’t mean you should.

 Yes, an Instagram verification badge greatly improves the legitimacy of your profile or brand.
 You want it ASAP.

 But before you apply, you should do everything you can to make sure it’s as worthy of verification as possible:

 - Build your Instagram followers.
 And what a coincidence, we have 20 tips to help you do that!